There is a spectre haunting Westminster. The spectre of Roy Jenkins.

 What none of it looks like, though, is a Jenkinsite project to bring together the Liberal and Labour traditions.
 The clearer precedent is that of Tony Blair, triangulating away to carve out new space in the middle.
 Blair himself has fallen into public disfavour, but there’s no reason to assume that his position is electorally dead.

-Or, of course, the whole enterprise might yet turn out to be another of those half-cocked stunts that have bedevilled British politics in recent times – from David Davies’s self-provoked by-election in 2008 to the Labour MPs’ 2018 vote of no-confidence in Jeremy Corbyn.
+Or, of course, the whole enterprise might yet turn out to be another of those half-cocked stunts that have bedevilled British politics in recent times – from David Davis’s self-provoked by-election in 2008 to the Labour MPs’ 2018 vote of no-confidence in Jeremy Corbyn.

 * Half an hour after this piece was posted, the Labour MP Ian Austin announced that he too had left the Labour Party.